 Additionally, use caution when choosing your hashtags.
 A phrase that may seem relevant to the content you are posting could have an alternative meaning in a different context that could cause controversy.
 For example, baked goods company Entenmann’s tweeted in 2011 they were “#notguilty” for eating all their treats, but many followers viewed the hashtag as a reference to a high-profile trial happening at the time.

 Similar to the point above, posting comments on social media about current cases your firm is handling can be extremely risky.
 While many lawyers know it is best not to go down this route, some still post comments that land them in hot water.
-Last June a Kentucky judge was reprimanded for commenting on her Facebook account about a pending murder case, which violated judicial ethical rules.
+Within the last couple of years, a Kentucky judge was reprimanded for commenting on her Facebook account about a pending murder case, which violated judicial ethical rules.
 Lawyers are held to similar ethical rules and should be aware of the law when posting on social media.

 Many of your law firm’s social media posts likely include images (as they should), but your choice of image can affect the appeal of the post and your overall social media presence.
 Especially as a lawyer, infringing on copyrighted materials or reposting images without permission can harm your credibility.
-Additionally, if you are going to the trouble to add visual content to increase the effectiveness of a social media post, make sure the image is of high quality.
+Additionally, if you are adding visual content to increase the effectiveness of a social media post, make sure the image is of high quality.
 A blurry image or overexposed photo will not serve its purpose of driving an audience to your post.

 Another mistake we have seen firms make is posting photos that have been visibly edited.
 A New Zealand law firm was called out on many news platforms for a “Photoshop fail” when it shared a photo of lawyers recently admitted to the bar that had been obviously edited to remove champagne glasses.
 So if you do need to edit images, make sure they are edited professionally to avoid being ridiculed.